Frequently Asked Questions

 -

-Do you want another tip to easily train new Cortex users virtually?
+Do you want another tip to easily train new Davicom Cortex users virtually?

 Users logged in at Operator level or above can “ping-pong” control to provide collaborative remote training or solution generation.
 Simply use the “Take Control” command in the Administration window of the System menu.